galaxyproject/admin-training/sessions/05-reference-genomes/ex1-reference-genomes.md

 * From the Galaxy Admin page -> Local data, click on the **bwa mem indexes** under *View Tool Data Table Entries*

 S. cerevisiae sacCer2 should now appear in the list!

-**Part 5: Run BWA with the new reference data!**

-Now we will run the BWA tool and check to see if the reference data is listed and the tool works with it!

-* Run the BWA tool on the 2 fast files we loaded earlier, using sacCer2 as the reference.

 How cool is that?
 No editing .loc files, no making sure you've got TABS instead of spaces..
 Fully auto!